 Author(s): Rachel Nadelman

 Publication type: Policy Brief

 Published by: Institute for Development Studies, Action for Empowerment and Accountability, Accountability Research Center

-The World Bank provides one of the world’s largest sources of international development funding, in 2019 committing US$62.3bn in loans, grants, equity investments, and guarantees to governments and private businesses.
+The World Bank provides one of the world’s largest sources of international development funding.
 The institution’s responsibilities to partner governments are well defined.
 Yet its duty to consider the perspectives and experiences of those affected by its projects, as well as of civil society more broadly, remains ambiguous.